syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 {% tabs %}

 {% highlight c# %}
 //Open a PowerPoint Presentation
 IPresentation pptxDoc = Presentation.Open("SampleDocument.pptx");

-//Get the first slide from the Presentation.
+//Get the first slide from the Presentation
 ISlide slide = pptxDoc.Slides[0];
 //Get the SmartArt from slide.
 ISmartArt smartArt = slide.Shapes[0] as ISmartArt;

-//Remove a node at the specified index. smartArt.Nodes.RemoveAt(4);
+//Remove a node at the specified index smartArt.Nodes.RemoveAt(4);

-//Save the Presentation.
+//Save the Presentation
 pptxDoc.Save("SmartArt.pptx");

-//Close the Presentation.
+//Close the Presentation
 pptxDoc.Close();
 {% endhighlight %}

 {% highlight vb.net %}
 'Open a PowerPoint Presentation
 Dim pptxDoc As IPresentation = Presentation.Open("SampleDocument.pptx")

-'Get the first slide from the Presentation.
+'Get the first slide from the Presentation
 Dim slide As ISlide = pptxDoc.Slides(0)

-'Get the SmartArt from slide.
+'Get the SmartArt from slide
-Dim smartArt As ISmartArt = TryCast(slide.Shapes(0), ISmartArt)

-'Remove a node at the specified index. smartArt.Nodes.RemoveAt(4)
+Dim smartArt As ISmartArt = TryCast(slide.Shapes(0), ISmartArt) 'Remove a node at the specified index smartArt.Nodes.RemoveAt(4)

-'Save the Presentation.
+'Save the Presentation
 pptxDoc.Save("SmartArt.pptx")

-'Close the Presentation.
+'Close the Presentation
 pptxDoc.Close()
 {% endhighlight %}

 {% highlight UWP %}
 //Instantiates the File Picker
 FileOpenPicker openPicker = new FileOpenPicker();
 openPicker.SuggestedStartLocation = PickerLocationId.Desktop;
 openPicker.FileTypeFilter.Add(".pptx");
 //Creates a storage file from FileOpenPicker StorageFile inputStorageFile = await openPicker.PickSingleFileAsync();

 //Loads or open an PowerPoint Presentation IPresentation pptxDoc= await Presentation.OpenAsync(inputStorageFile);
 //Get the Slide from Presentation
 ISlide slide = pptxDoc.Slides[0];

-//Get the SmartArt from slide.
+//Get the SmartArt from slide
 ISmartArt smartArt = slide.Shapes[0] as ISmartArt;

-//Remove a node at the specified index. smartArt.Nodes.RemoveAt(4);
+//Remove a node at the specified index smartArt.Nodes.RemoveAt(4);

 //Initializes FileSavePicker